TOVTC/vlad-nestjs-tutorial/notes.md

 * @nestjs/jwt is basically used to sign and decode tokens (uses the JWT library under the hood - is basically a Nest Js modularization version of it)
 * The JwtModule is a Module, which means it also has a corresponding service, so make sure to import both
     * You can also add additional properties to the JwtModule when registering it, but in this tutorial it is left blank, so it is easier to customize secrets for example for different parts of the app
+* Authorizatin and authentication are separated into two parts: authorization (creating the JWT on login/signup) is included in the auth service, and authenticating that a user is allowed to access specific parts of our app (intercepting requests to retrieve and read JWTs) is part of the strategy
+* The steps for the strategy: a JWT access is generated and returned to a user upon signing in or signing up, another route is then called to retrieve information about the current user, an authorization/bearer token is then included in the header which acts as an access token
+    * The logic to verify that the bearer token is correct is called a strategy
+* The strategy protects some of our routes so that they are only accessible if you have a valid bearer token (implement the strategy using decorators)